SOC 100 Introduction to Sociology

 SOC 395 Internship

 The course is designed to provide work/action experience and insight into professional roles in a variety of community agencies and organizations.
 The primary objective of the internship is the application of the perspectives, substantive knowledge, and methods of social science to a particular organizational setting.
 Thus, the internship can be understood as a participant observation experience within the context of social science research.
 It is primarily designed as a field experience/reflection opportunity for upper-level social science majors with substantive background/coursework in the area of internship placement.
 In addition to field placement, students are expected to meet for a series of internship seminars, for which readings and reports will be required.
-Offered every other spring semester.
-Contact Department for details.
+Contact Departmental internship coordinator for details.
 Cr 4 to 6.